rubberduck-vba/Rubberduck/RubberduckTutorials/General-VBA/Readme-Basic.md

-##### TO DO for this file.
+`TO DO for this file`.
-* Create an consistent layout for ALL five stages so each *.md file reamins the same so readers can find and follow without issues.
+- [ ] Create an consistent layout for ALL five stages so each *.md file reamins the same so readers can find and follow without issues.
-* Document the style and place it in the Research Wiki for reference other users can apply this style should they want to.
+- [ ] Document the style and place it in the Research Wiki for reference other users can apply this style should they want to.
-* Put in a diagram that shows the relationship of what VBA looks like within any given Host running it.
+- [ ] Put in a diagram that shows the relationship of what VBA looks like within any given Host running it.
-* Place a table showing if any MS Office suite differ in their steps to run the VBA IDE.
+- [ ] Place a table showing if any MS Office suite differ in their steps to run the VBA IDE.
-* Have fun and keep going...
+- [ ] Have fun and keep going...

 ### General-VBA -> _Basic_
 ### What is IDE?